Customer-First Marketing: the new brand playbook for the privacy-first era

 Sure, a brand starts with the founders and teams who create it.
 But the way a brand grows and evolves is through the very people you created it for in the first place—your customers.

-“With most ecommerce businesses, there are going to be competitors that are doing something similar to what you’re doing,” said Barnes.
+“With most ecommerce businesses, there are going to be competitors that are doing something similar to what you’re doing,” says Barnes.

 “Brand is what your business is ultimately going to stand on, so you want to figure out what it is about the brand that resonated or didn’t resonate—that’s why you talk to your customers, because it gives you clarity into who you’re creating for and what they need.”